Proludic celebrates designing outdoor playground equipment that’s a perfect fit for the Australian environment

 For a man who has been working in the industry for over 20 years, Steve Walding still gets excited talking about playground design.
-This year, our managing director Steve and his business partner and wife, landscape architect Madeleine, celebrate 10 years since they launched Proludic in Australia in 2010.
+This year, our managing director Steve and his business partner and wife, landscape architect Madeleine, celebrate the launch of Proludic in Australia in 2010.

 When I began working in the field 20 years ago, play equipment was functional, but there wasn’t a lot of playground design involved.
 You might find a swing, a slide and a basic climbing unit in your local park, but not much more.Steve Walding, Proludic Managing Director